Check Out the Early Signs & Symptoms of Diabetes

 So, whether you’re susceptible to diabetes type 1 or may be at risk of developing diabetes type 2, it is important that you’re aware of these early signs.
 This knowledge helps you stay alert and can help with an early diagnosis, which is key to keeping diabetes in check.
 Moreover, picking up the early signs also helps diabetes treatment as you could get away with a specialised diet without the need for medication.
 However, if you’re already experiencing some of the symptoms of diabetes mellitus, it is imperative that you visit a doctor.

 A quick way to get the healthcare you need is to use the platform provided by Bajaj Finserv Health.
-Its digital and free provision allows you to avail of medical care in a fast, easy, and secure manner.
+Its digital and free provision allows you to avail of medical care in a fast & if you have Diabetes then you can avail diabetes health insurance from Bajaj Finserv Health, an easy, and secure manner.
 You can book appointments at nearby doctor clinics, send over digital patient records, and even opt-in for virtual consultations.
 With it, you can enjoy healthcare from the comfort of your home and skip long queues.